syncfusion-content/maui-docs/MAUI/Pull-to-Refresh/mvvm.md

 # How to refresh the .NET MAUI SfPullToRefresh from ViewModel

-`SfPullToRefresh` is fully MVVM compatible and can be refreshed by binding a property in the view model to the `SfPullToRefresh.IsRefreshing` property.
+[SfPullToRefresh](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PullToRefresh.SfPullToRefresh.html) is fully MVVM compatible and can be refreshed by binding a property in the view model to the [SfPullToRefresh.IsRefreshing](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PullToRefresh.SfPullToRefresh.html#Syncfusion_Maui_PullToRefresh_SfPullToRefresh_IsRefreshing) property.
-`SfPullToRefresh` also provides support for `SfPullToRefresh.RefreshCommand` that will be executed when the pulling is completed and the pointer is released.
-You can also pass a desired object as parameter to the SfPullToRefresh.RefreshCommand using the `SfPullToRefresh.RefreshCommandParameter`.
+`SfPullToRefresh` also provides support for [SfPullToRefresh.RefreshCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PullToRefresh.SfPullToRefresh.html#Syncfusion_Maui_PullToRefresh_SfPullToRefresh_RefreshCommand) that will be executed when the pulling is completed and the pointer is released.
+You can also pass a desired object as parameter to the SfPullToRefresh.RefreshCommand using the [SfPullToRefresh.RefreshCommandParameter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PullToRefresh.SfPullToRefresh.html#Syncfusion_Maui_PullToRefresh_SfPullToRefresh_RefreshCommandParameter).
 The `CanExecute()` method of `SfPullToRefresh.RefreshCommand` will be fired when the pulling action is performed.
 Returning `false` in the command's CanExecute() will cancel the pulling and the SfPullToRefresh.RefreshCommand will not be executed.

 {% tabs %}